rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 - 1.6 - Issue215 Fixed error when release references build that that is not VSTS repo based
 - 1.7 - Issue270 Fixed problem getting work item detail on TFVC repos
 - 1.8 - Issue272 Fixed problem with no output if the artifact source is not a VSTS hosted repository
+- 1.9 - Issue277 fixed vulnerability in Moment 2.19.1 NPM package, no functional change